Discover more from The Asian Iowan

 I was fortunate to be one of those orphans.
 Orphan and fortunate in the same sentence?
 Yes, in my case, that’s how it worked, in large part because of the opportunities given to me by family in Iowa.

 Today, I am launching The Asian Iowan column on Substack.
-I will be writing about a myriad of topics including the path to discovering my identity as an Asian-American raised in Iowa, businesses owned by refugees and immigrants, and telling the stories of refugees and immigrants.
+I will be writing about a myriad of topics including the path to discovering my identity as an Asian-American, the stories of refugees and immigrants and cultural tibits here and there.

 I grew up in the Carroll, Iowa Burns-Wilson newspaper family.
 I attended the University of Iowa and wrote for the North Liberty Leader as an undergrad.
 I studied Journalism and Mass Communications, Elementary Education and Studio Art.
 I earned my Master’s degree in TESOL (Teachers of English to Speakers of Other Languages) from the University of Northern Iowa and have taught English as a Second language for Des Moines Public Schools for 24 years.
 I have met thousands of refugee and immigrant Iowans and I am one of them.
 I intend to tell their inspiring stories and share the connections I have made.